 (b) An adult shall not allow an unlicensed youth to operate an ORV.

 (c) An ORV operator licensed under a level two graduated driver’s license shall only operate under the provisions of that license.

 (11) Operate any type of vehicle and fail to present an operator's or chauffeur's license or ORV safety training certificate upon the demand of any law enforcement officer or state park personnel.

 (12) Enter or use the ORV area without complying with all posted regulatory, zoning, or directional signs, or operate a vehicle except in the directional pattern established and marked within the ORV area.

-(13) Enter or use the ORV Area without obtaining and displaying a valid ORV area parking lot voucher or dune ready voucher at any time when such requirement is posted.
+(13) Enter or use the ORV Area without obtaining and displaying a valid ORV area parking lot voucher at any time when such requirement is posted.

 (14) Operate any vehicle while towing a contrivance other than a disabled vehicle or trailer, or tow a vehicle or trailer on other than the designated parking lot or paved entrance road without first obtaining proper written permission from the department.
 Passengers shall not occupy any trailer or disabled vehicle while it is being towed.